mkantor/node-json5-parser/README.md

 # json5-parser
 Scanner and parser for [JSON5](https://json5.org/) based on Microsoft's [node-jsonc-parser](https://github.com/microsoft/node-jsonc-parser).

+**WARNING: This package is experimental and not recommended for general use until v1.0.0.**

 Why?
 ----
 This node module provides a scanner and fault tolerant parser that can process JSON5.